Authorized Push Payment Fraud

 What’s Being Done to Stop Authorized Push Payment Fraud?

-The best defenses against push payment fraud starts with the users who end up as the primary victims: strong passwords, diligent account monitoring, and awareness of the social engineering tricks fraudster use.
+The best defenses against push payment fraud are those that prevent individuals from becoming victims: Strong passwords, diligent account monitoring, and awareness of the social engineering tricks fraudster use.
 Merchants who use push payments to pay vendors should be especially careful to verify account information and review it frequently, as these payments can be high-value targets for fraudsters.

 In the UK, the Lending Standards Board has created the Contingent Reimbursement Model Code, which seeks to preserve consumer confidence in push payment systems by creating a fund that can be used to reimburse victims of authorized push payment fraud.
 While adherence to the code is entirely voluntary, many UK issuers have agreed to participate.
 This approach, however, seems designed only to reduce consumer anxieties about fraud—it won’t do anything to reduce its occurrences.